ryanvolz/radioconda/README.md

 To release a new version of radioconda and build installer packages using GitHub's CI:

-- Update the repository following steps 1-3 above.
+1. Update the repository following steps 1-3 above.
-- Make a new pre-release on GitHub with a name equal to the version.
+2. Make a new pre-release on GitHub with a name equal to the version.
-- Wait until all artifacts are uploaded by CI
+3. Wait until all artifacts are uploaded by CI
-  - For each build, we upload 3 artifacts
-    1. One installer with the version name
-    2. One installer without the version name
-    3. The SHA256
-- Mark the pre-release as a release
+4. Mark the pre-release as a release

-NOTE: using a pre-release is important to make sure the latest links work.
+NOTE: using a pre-release is important to make sure the "latest" links work.